Holiday inspiration currently loading...

 Day four – Whisky and history

-After breakfast, transfer to Pitlochry station for the train to the hill town of Aviemore, Scotland’s winter ski mecca, through epic mountain scenery.
+After breakfast, transfer to Pitlochry station for the train to the hill town of Aviemore.
+Relax as you journey further north through epic mountain scenery, with your tour leader on hand to share stories and insights.
 From here, you’ll begin a sightseeing route towards your very own castle.

 After lunch, visit the wonderful Speyside Cooperage to discover more about the sherry and oak casks so special to whisky hereabouts – and the skill of the coopers who make then char them.

 Then you’ll head to Kincardine Castle, your grand – and exclusive – resting place for two nights.
-There will be time after your late afternoon arrival to settle in nicely before a drinks’ reception and dinner in the company of the castle’s Laird and Lady.
+There will be time after your late afternoon arrival to settle in nicely before a drinks’ reception and dinner in the company of the castle’s charming and welcoming Laird and Lady.

 Your accommodation: Kincardine Castle